GoogleCloudPlatform/opentelemetry-operations-java/MIGRATION.md

 # Migration Guide

-This guide provides instructions on how to migrate from the custom exporters in this repository to the standard OpenTelemetry OTLP exporters.
+This guide provides instructions on how to migrate from the custom exporters and propagators in this repository to standard OpenTelemetry OTLP exporters and W3C Trace Context propagation.

 ## Overview
 Google Cloud now supports native OTLP (OpenTelemetry Protocol) ingestion for Cloud Trace and Cloud Monitoring via the [Telemetry API](https://docs.cloud.google.com/stackdriver/docs/reference/telemetry/overview).
 This allows you to use the standard OpenTelemetry OTLP exporters for sending telemetry data to Google Cloud.